Caroline Woodley, Mayor of Hackney-2 cropped

 “The focus on the adverse impact of poverty and inequality on students with SEND is also welcome, recognising the intersectionality of this issue.
 The changes announced will, in time, ensure that all children – regardless of background – benefit from tailored SEND support.

-“In Hackney we have led the way on SEND provision - creating 149 additional resource provision places since 2022 and having approved 78 more over the next two years, and putting inclusion at the centre of our Education Strategy.
-Which is why I am pleased to have engaged closely with Government Ministers during their consultation and engagement process.
-I look forward to future engagement as we continue to work in collaboration to navigate these changes.”
+“In Hackney we have led the way on SEND provision – creating 149 additional resource provision places since 2022, approving 78 more over the next two years, and with an additional 102 places now in scope – and putting inclusion at the centre of our Education Strategy.
+Which is why I was pleased to see earlier announcements include a £3.7 billion commitment to SEND provision and have engaged closely with Government Ministers during this process.